hjr3/building-better-interfaces/README.md

   * Create a `Student` type, an `InClass<T>` type and a `Recess<T>` type.
   * Show how to use Deref to allow the `InClass` and `Recess` types to call methods on `NameStr`.
   * Transition: What if we wanted to assign this student to a seat in the classroom?
 * Safely ensure that a student has an assigned seat.
+Branch: seat-assign
   * Show how to use a closure to safely assign a seat to a Student.
 * Pause for questions on this section.